SpeakersPURA Syndrome 2022 Virtual Conference | June 10–13 & 18, 2022

 Dr. Dierk Niessing

-Professor Dr. Dierk Niessing has over 25 years of experience in biomedical research and currently serves as head of the Global Research Network.
+Professor Dr. Dierk Niessing has over 25 years of experience in biomedical research and currently serves as research liaison to the PURA Syndrome Foundation.
 He studied Biology and did his PhD at the Max-Planck-Institute for Biophysical Chemistry (Germany).
 After research visits at The Rockefeller University (New York City) and SGX Pharmaceuticals INC (San Diego), he became a research group leader at the Helmholtz Zentrum München.
 Since 2017 he also serves as head of the Institute of Pharmaceutical Biotechnology at the Ulm University (Germany).
 Both labs, in Munich and Ulm, use structural, biochemical and stem cell-based approaches to understand the molecular underpinnings of the PURA Syndrome.

 Rachael Rose is the owner and founder of Creative Speech Therapy NYC.
 She is nationally certified through the American Speech and Hearing Association and state licensed in New York.
 She also holds the certificate of Teacher of Students with Speech and Language Disabilities (T.S.S.L.D).
 Rachael earned her bachelor’s degree in Hearing and Speech Science from the University of Maryland and her Master’s degree in Speech-Language Pathology from Loyola University.
 She worked for over 10 years in public schools, Early Intervention, Child Find, and sensory gyms.
 She expanded her work into the private practice sector in 2016.
 Over the last 7 years, she has earned 3 awards for post-graduate education work in the areas of pediatric feeding and speech/language with specialized training in orofacial myology PROMPT, SOS, Talk Tools level 2, and TOTs.
 Throughout her career, Rachael has focused on working with children with multiple disabilities and significant needs.
 Rachael speaks publicly about pediatric feeding, oral placement therapy, speech/language development, and social skills.
 She is a creative therapist who focuses on tailoring individualized therapeutic programs for each child based on her knowledge of traditional and innovative techniques.
 She strongly encourages collaboration with parents, teachers, and other therapists.